vidar-alvestad/openshift-reference-springboot-server/README.md

 ## Management interface

 The management interface is exposed on a seperate port (MANAGEMENT_HTTP_PORT) for security reasons.
 The main part of this is Spring Boot Actuator (with HATEOAS).
-Most of the endpoints are tured off by default.
+Most of the endpoints are turned off by default.
 See the ```resources/application.yml``` file for more details.

-A central component Marjory is deployed in the openshift cluster that aggregate the management interfaces for all applications and works as a proxy to the hidden management interface.
+A central component Marjory is deployed in the OpenShift cluster that aggregate the management interfaces for all applications and works as a proxy to the hidden management interface.

 The standard management interface consist of the following urls

 ###  /info - Information

-The /info endpoint is particularly relevant because it is used by Marjoy  to collect and display information about the application.
+The /info endpoint is particularly relevant because it is used to collect and display information about the application.
 Some of that information is maintained and set in the ```application.yml``` file (everything under ```info.*``` is exposed as properties), and some is set via maven plugins;